The Brothers Gershwin – George (left), Ira (right)

 Rhapsody in Pastel and Royal Blue:

-The Complementary Combo of George & Ira Gershwin
+The Complementary Combination of George & Ira Gershwin

 Torch Song (noun) – a sentimental or romantic popular song

-The winning combination of Libran composer George Gershwin with his Sagittarian lyricist of a brother, Ira, may not have been in any way romantic, but their combined efforts created some of the greatest Romance songs one could ever hope to hear.
+The winning combination of Libran composer George Gershwin with his Sagittarian lyricist of a brother, Ira, may not have been in any way romantic, but their collaborative efforts have created some of the greatest Romance songs anyone could ever hope to hear.

 George Gershwin was no exception to this Libran rule.

-Although never married over the course of his extremely short lived life, the Libran composer considered to be one of America’s finest with such classic works as “An American in Paris”, the opera “Porgy and Bess” and his orchestral masterpiece “Rhapsody in Blue” functioned best when he was partnered with another.
+Although never married over the course of his extremely short lived life, the composer named George Gershwin born on September 26th, 1898, is considered one of America’s finest with such monumental compositional works as “An American in Paris”, the opera “Porgy and Bess” and his orchestral masterpiece “Rhapsody in Blue”.
+Today, It’s widely believed that George Gershwin functioned best when he was partnered with another.

 This Libran need to be partnered extended into the realm of musical composition as well.

-Siding with the intelligentsia and European musical elite of his time, even George Gershwin, himself seemingly had his share of difficulty embracing his own individual merit and artistic worth as both a “serious” musician and “classical” composer.
-Your Author firmly believes that the Libra’s need to be securely partnered was what initially inhibited Gershwin from developing his unique voice and incomparable style distinctly as an American composer.
+Siding with the intelligentsia and European musical elite of his time, even George Gershwin, himself seemingly had his share of difficulty embracing his own individual merit and artistic talent as both a “serious” musician and “classical” composer.
+Your Author firmly believes the Libra’s need to be securely partnered was what initially inhibited Gershwin from developing his unique voice and incomparable style as an American composer.

 …only to be flatly rejected by him.